Alejandro Portal: International career

 Portal made his debut for the Cuba national team in a 2015 friendly against Nicaragua.
 He returned to the team four years later for a friendly against Bermuda in 2019.
 He was later selected for the 2019 CONCACAF Gold Cup squad, where he appeared in all three matches for Cuba.

-After Cuba's 6–0 loss to Canada during CONCACAF Nations League qualifying in September, he defected into Canada.
+After Cuba's 6–0 loss to Canada during CONCACAF Nations League qualifying in September, he defected into Canada along with Andy Baquero.